cvcenit/coulomb-project-core-cs11/README.md

       - Navigating the computer using the [terminal.](https://terminalcheatsheet.com/guides/navigate-terminal)

     - Navagite to the directory where "test.py" is located.
-    - Run the following command through termina:
+    - Run the following command through terminal:
       > pytest test.py

   * Add additional tests